The ‘Alfa’ Attack Submarine Was Ahead of Its Time

 Second, they wanted to jumpstart technological development, producing innovations that future submarines would incorporate, if only in piecemeal fashion.
 An incidental third goal was to force NATO navies to spend money and time adapting to the threat that the Lyras would present.

 The Lyra class certainly met the second criterion.
-Following an interim design (the K-162 “Papa”-class cruise-missile submarine), the Lyras had a titanium hull in order to produce tolerances necessary for high speed and for extreme deep diving.
+Following the interim K-162 Papa-class cruise-missile submarine, the Lyras had a titanium hull in order to produce tolerances necessary for high speed and for extreme deep diving.

 To keep the size of the crew small, the Lyra class employed advanced techniques for automating key systems, a decision which also enhanced the combat reaction speed of the crew, although it made at-sea repairs and maintenance extremely difficult.

 To achieve high speed, the Alfas used a remarkably innovative lead-cooled fast reactor design.
 This allowed a tremendous amount of power in a compact space.
 However, it also created staggering maintenance problems, few of which could be resolved by the small crew at sea.